jack1232/wgpu08/README.md

-# Rust *wgpu* Graphics Programming: Step-By-Step (6)
+# Rust *wgpu* Graphics Programming: Step-By-Step (8)
-## Create a Colorful Square Using GUP buffer
+## Animate a 3D Cube

 This is the source code for sixth video of the YouTube series on step-by-step Rust *wgpu* graphics programming.

-This sample *wgpu* app creates a colorful square using GPU buffer.
+This sample *wgpu* app shows how to animate a 3D cube.
 The output from this app is shown in the following image.

 ![wgpu05](src/images/image01.png)